searchableai/KitanaQA/README.md

 ```(How, 0.179), (many, 0.254), (species, 0.123), (of, 0.03), (plants, 0.136) (were, 0.039), (recorded, 0.067), (in, 0.012), (Egypt, 0.159)```

 ## ML Flows
 Using the Prefect library, Doggmenetator makes it increadibly easy to combine different workflows for end-to-end training/evaluation/model selection.
 This system also supports rapid iteration in hyperparameter search by easily specifying each experimental condition and deploying independently.
-You can even get training results reported directly in Slack!!!
+You can even get training results (reported directly in Slack)[https://docs.prefect.io/core/advanced_tutorials/slack-notifications.html]!!!

 # Installation
 Our entity-aware data augmentations make use of the John Snow Labs [spark-nlp](https://github.com/JohnSnowLabs/spark-nlp) library, which requires pyspark.
 To enable this feature, make sure Java v8 is set by default for pyspark compatibility: